federico-pi/mobile-first-responsive-layout/README.md

-This is my second Treehouse techdegree project.
-I have to code a mock-up design from scratch and make it responsive.
+Built a responsive, mobile-first layout from scratch using html and css.
+This is the second project of the Treehouse techdegree.